 - Go for dark!
-Dark chocolate has many health benefits and is an antioxidant super food.
-Some studies from Japan, England, and the U.S. support the fact that chocolate is effective at fighting cavities, plaque, and tooth decay.
+Dark chocolate has many health benefits and is an antioxidant superfood Some studies from Japan, England, and the U.S. support the fact that chocolate is effective at fighting cavities, plaque, and tooth decay.
 (See our blog Chocolate More Effective Than Fluoride)

 - Moderation is key.
-As with most things in life, moderation can be key in your dental health and overall health.
+As with most things in life, moderation can be key to your dental health and overall health.
 Enjoy a dessert or a few pieces of candy, but know when to stop and limit the frequency you consume it.

 - Be sure to brush your teeth twice a day and after each meal if possible.

-- Avoid regular consumption of sugary and acid laden foods such as sodas, sports drinks and candy.
-Again moderation is key.
+- Avoid regular consumption of sugary and acid-laden foods such as sodas, sports drinks, and candy.
+Again, moderation is key.

 - Enjoy an occasional piece of gum or breath mint if it contains Xylitol which has been proven to reduce tooth decay.
 Just don’t chew that gum too long as it can exasperate TMJ symptoms.